SS/SC Executive Board (2023-2025)

 If elected as co-chair, I am enthusiastically looking forward to collaborating with other Board members to further enhance the visibility of the SS/SC organization and educate fellow staff scientists about the available resources, fostering new connections, facilitating new collaborations, thereby collectively advancing the success of our community.

-Frederick SS Co-Chair - Acong Yang
+Frederick SS Co-Chair - Lisa Jenkins

 Bethesda SC Co-Chair - Esther Mena Gonzales